Vietnam.vn - Nền tảng quảng bá Việt Nam

 There is always a conflict between conservation and development - and this problem becomes truly difficult for every country and nation in the process of searching and choosing solutions to achieve the set goals on the basis of ensuring harmony and sustainability.

-In practice, this dispute, or more precisely, the contradiction between conservation and development, is easily recognized through tourism activities that use heritage and natural landscapes as resources/materials to exploit and seek profits.
+In practice, this dispute, or more precisely the contradiction between conservation and development, is easily identified through tourism activities that use heritage and natural landscapes as resources/materials to exploit and seek profits.
 Therefore, it is no coincidence that the United Nations Educational, Scientific and Cultural Organization (UNESCO) always considers the content of "Solidarity for heritage" as one of the important and urgent contents for all countries and ethnic groups in the process of development and integration.
 In which, the tourism industry is considered one of the subjects that need to be given top priority in the cause of preserving cultural and natural heritages around the world.

 Illustration: Huu Hung